 Plated cases are generally not expected to last very long.
 If the coating has started to deteriorate, it’ll only progress.
 How fast that’ll be, depends on how often you wear the watch, and how careful you are.
 If you have a collection of a dozen watches or so, or if you don’t wear this plated watch that often, you don’t have to worry.

-Sometimes, a vintage watch really needs to be treated with kid gloves.
+Sometimes, a vintage watch needs to be treated with kid gloves.
 And some of them, like the Wostok Amfibia, you don’t have to worry about at all.
-There’s no single rule that applies to all vintage watches.
+No single rule applies to all vintage watches.